8. Communicating information and guidance

 Information and guidance for people who aren’t employees

-You may need to talk to people who don’t work for you about your COVID-secure measures..
+You may need to talk to people who don’t work for you about working safely in your business premises.
 These groups of people could include:

 - delivery drivers to and from the workplace